Let us turn now from the world of linguistics to the world of high theory, while

 mean that a bow has been drawn without the context in which it occurs, but my

-readers.
-(It seems pointless to quibble that he has misquoted the sentence; if
+(It seems pointless to quibble that he has misquoted the sentence; if the text is

 I have suggested that this sentence might seem relatively normal in a description